How to Reduce Divorce Attorney Fees: The Preparation Advantage

 Some costs are driven by the case, not the client.
 An adversarial opposing attorney who refuses to engage in good-faith discovery will generate motion practice regardless of how organized your documents are.
 A case with genuinely complex assets (a business valuation dispute, significant hidden asset concerns, a high-conflict custody dynamic) requires attorney time that preparation can reduce but not eliminate.
 A counterparty who litigates every issue to the end produces costs no amount of preparation can prevent.

-The bundle that makes all of this systematic: Make Every Attorney Hour Count ($44), sixteen checklists covering the complete attorney relationship.
-The meeting preparation protocols, the billing audit framework, the communication strategies, and the client rights reference.
-All of it built around a single premise: the most effective divorce clients are organized, informed, and prepared.
-The gap between that and where most clients start is where attorney fees go.
+The bundle that makes all of this systematic: Make Every Attorney Hour Count ($44), sixteen checklists covering meeting preparation, the billing audit, communication strategies, and client rights.
+All built on a single premise: Organized.
+Informed.
+Prepared.
+At $400 per hour, the bundle costs less than seven minutes of attorney time.